heejungshim/BayesCAT/README.md

-This repository contains BayesCAT, a software implementing a Bayesian Co-estimation of Alignment and Tree, described in [Shim and Larget 2014](https://github.com/heejungshim/BayesCAT/tree/master/doc/paper).
+This repository contains BayesCAT, a software package implementing a Bayesian Co-estimation of Alignment and Tree, described in [Shim and Larget 2014](https://github.com/heejungshim/BayesCAT/tree/master/doc/paper).

 BayesCAT is a free software, you can redistribute it and/or modify it under the terms of the GNU General Public License (GPLv3+).